brendaninnis/brendaninnis.github.io/content/blog/2024-09-20-building-your-first-app-for-visionos-part-1/2024-09-20-building-your-first-app-for-visionos-part-1.md

 ---
-title: "Building Your First App for VisionOS: Part 1"
+title: "Building Your First App for visionOS: Part 1"
 description: "In part 1 of this tutorial you'll learn how to build an interface for visionOS using SwiftUI and display content in a volumetric window using RealityKit."
 permalink: /building-your-first-app-for-visionos-part-1.html
 date: 2024-09-20
 tags:
   - visionOS
-  - Swift
   - RealityKit
   - SwiftUI
 draft: true
 ---

-In this tutorial series you will learn how to build a complete app for visionOS using SwiftUI and RealityKit.
+In this tutorial series you will learn how to build a complete app for **visionOS** using **SwiftUI** and **RealityKit**.
 We will build a spreadsheet app that displays 3D charts.
-You will learn how to create a new visionOS project, how to build an interface for visionOS using SwiftUI and how to display and animate 3D content using RealityKit.
-This tutorial will get you started building apps for visionOS right away and provide a solid foundation to learn from.
+You will learn how to create a new **visionOS** project, how to build an interface for **visionOS** using **SwiftUI** and how to display and animate 3D content using **RealityKit**.
+This tutorial will get you started building apps for **visionOS** right away and provide a solid foundation to learn from.

 ## New visionOS project

-To create a new visionOS project, open Xcode and select *File/New/Project* (⇧⌘N).
+To create a new **visionOS** project, open Xcode and select *File/New/Project* (⇧⌘N).
 Select the “visionOS” tab and choose the “App” template.

-{% image "./new-visionos-project.png", "New VisionOS Project", "./new-visionos-project-dark.png", "100vw", [400, 600] %}
+{% image "./new-visionos-project.png", "New visionOS Project", "./new-visionos-project-dark.png", "100vw", [400, 600] %}

 Click “Next” and then choose options for your new project:

-{% image "./project-options.png", "New VisionOS Project", "./project-options-dark.png", "100vw", [400, 600] %}
+{% image "./project-options.png", "New visionOS Project", "./project-options-dark.png", "100vw", [400, 600] %}

 * *Product Name*: **3D Charts** (This will be the name of your app)
 * *Team*: **[Your Team]** (You will need to sign in with your Apple ID if you haven't already)
 * *Organization Identifier*: **[Your reversed domain]** (To uniquely identify your app)
-* *Initial Scene*: **Window** (We'll display our spreadsheet using SwiftUI)
+* *Initial Scene*: **Window** (We'll display our spreadsheet using **SwiftUI**)
 * *Immersive Space Renderer*: **None** (We're going to display our 3D content in a Volumetric Window)
 * *Immersive Space*: **Mixed** (We can introduce a mixed reality space later in the project)

 ## Exploring the new visionOS project

-The template visionOS project creates an app that shows a 3D model in a window using SwiftUI.
-The project also includes a **Reality Composer Pro** package called *RealityKitContent* that includes a scene with a 3D model and texture. **Reality Composer Pro** is a standard way to include 3D content in your visionOS app.
+The template **visionOS** project creates an app that shows a 3D model in a window using **SwiftUI**.
+The project also includes a **Reality Composer Pro** package called *RealityKitContent* that includes a scene with a 3D model and texture. **Reality Composer Pro** is a standard way to include 3D content in your **visionOS** app.
 It can be found by selecting *Xcode/Open Developer Tool/Reality Composer Pro*.

 The first thing you should do when you create a new project is to run it and understand how the code works.
-Press “Run” and let Xcode boot up the visionOS simulator and launch the app.
+Press “Run” and let Xcode boot up the **visionOS simulator** and launch the app.
 Once you've launched the app and confirmed that it runs, we can start making changes.

 ## Starting from scratch